Log Search

 - Click the arrow in the table or chart header and select Save as dashboard card.

 - Fill in the Save as Dashboard Card modal and click Save.
-A confirmation banner appears.
+A confirmation will banner appear.

 You can access the card by navigating to Dashboards and Reports and searching for the dashboard.
 You can edit the dashboard card after creating it by clicking the Settings icon on the card and selecting Edit.